 Main messages

 The management system of the Wadden Sea World Heritage Site is a combination of the existing national protection and management systems and the trilaterally coordinated management of the Cooperation Area.
-By providing a clear and up to date overview of the existing nature conservation structures and the relevant European Union law and international conventions, the SIMP aims to improve the understanding of the Wadden Sea World Heritage management system.
+By providing a clear and up to date overview of the existing administrative nature conservation structures and their legal basis, the SIMP aims to improve the understanding of the Wadden Sea World Heritage management system.

 Climate change adaptation measures in the Wadden Sea are guided by the Trilateral Climate Change Adaptation Strategy (CCAS) towards a climate resilient Wadden Sea ecosystem.
 Mitigation measures aim towards developing the Wadden Sea Region into a CO2-neutral area by 2030.
-CO2-reduction policies and plans at the national and regional levels include the transition to renewable energy.
-Further proposals for management activities require the further operationalisationof the CCAS, as well as improved communication of the World Heritage value and climate change effects in relation to economic, social, and cultural values, and trilateral knowledge exchange and interdisciplinary discussions.
+CO2-reduction policies and plans at the national and regional levels include the transition to renewable energy, as well as habitat restoration.
+Further proposals for management activities require the further operationalisation and update of the CCAS, also to include blue carbon habitats and emphasis on mitigation.
+In addition, improved communication of the World Heritage value and climate change effects in relation to economic, social, and cultural values, and trilateral knowledge exchange and interdisciplinary discussions are essential.

 The SIMP key topics are related to human activities relying on ecosystem services and taking place inside of and adjacent to the World Heritage property.
 The five key topics are: 1) Fisheries, 2) Tourism, 3) Shipping and Ports, 4) Renewable Energy and Energy from Oil and Gas and 5) Coastal Flood Defence and Protection.

+Limiting possible impact on the OUV of each of these key topics is embedded in European and/or national regulations and agreements.
+Where there is an added value for a trilateral approach, this will be implemented under the framework of the SIMP.

-The Statement of Outstanding Universal Value notes that these topics may pose threats to the integrity of the Wadden Sea World Heritage Site and therefore need continuous attention.
+The Statement of Outstanding Universal Value as adopted by the World Heritage Committee in 2014, notes that these topics may pose threats to the integrity of the Wadden Sea World Heritage Site and therefore need continuous attention.
 At the same time, if practices in the key topics evolve towards more sustainability, these topics will support the area’s conservation.

-The activities agreed upon for the prioritised five key topics aim to be performed by the TWSC bodies in collaboration with the relevant groups.
-In the implementation of the activities, the existing standards are to be maintained or improved enhancing the area’s OUV.
-The implementation of the activities shall in no way lead to the lowering the existingstandards.
+The activities agreed upon for the prioritised five key topics aim to be performed by the TWSC bodies in close collaboration with the relevant groups.
+In the proposed implementation of the activities, the existing nature conservation standards and policies are to be maintained or improved to sustain the area’s OUV for future generations.
+The implementation of the activities shall in no way lead to the lowering of existing nature conservation standards.

 In the key topic fisheries, the objective is to advance towards the implementation of the Framework for Sustainable Fisheries (Annex 3, Tønder Declaration 2014) considering that the existing nature conservation standard should be improved or maintained.
 The activities aim to be performed by the TWSC bodies in collaboration with the relevant groups to i.a. stimulate exchange of knowledge, best practices and management experiences while keeping an overview and feeding the Wadden Sea World Heritage with the relevant information of other existing groups treating fisheries and aquaculture at the local, national, and regional levels.
 Awareness of the Wadden Sea World Heritage values and vulnerability and best practices and fish research should continue to be improved.